12 Inventory KPIs That Drive Sales & How To Use Them

 Let’s be honest – the main objective for any profitable retail business is to put products in the hands of customers and maintain customer satisfaction.
-The shorter your lead time and the faster you sell your inventory, the steadier your cash flow becomes.
+The shorter your purchase order lead time and the faster you sell your inventory, the steadier your cash flow becomes.
 And more inbound money can not only be applied to your expenses, but it’ll help you cover labor costs, purchase additional inventory, and streamline inventory management processes in real-time.

 A major way that ecommerce merchants keep track of what’s going on in their business is by monitoring a series of key performance indicators (KPIs) and comparing them to the same supply chain figures from previous time periods.

 Monitoring, targeting, and controlling your sales and inventory KPIs creates strategic opportunities for ecommerce teams to uncover valuable insights, make informed business decisions, and discover the merchandising levers they can pull to drive measurable growth and improve their bottom line.

 Here are 12 of the most important inventory management KPIs and their formulas for greater accuracy rates and stronger order fulfillment.

 - Revenue % Contribution ($ Sls %)